RoyOltmans/ha_filesystem_sunburst/README.md

     "max_depth": 5
 }
 ```
 - **`output_file`**: The location where the JSON output will be saved.
-Ensure this path is accessible to the Home Assistant frontend.
+Ensure this path is accessible to the Home Assistant frontend via /local/ refered in the sunburst.
 - **`error_log_file`**: The file where errors and warnings are logged during the scan.
 - **`exclude_dirs`**: A list of directories to exclude from the scan.
 This helps avoid unnecessary processing of system-critical or irrelevant paths.
 - **`max_depth`**: Limits the depth of the folder hierarchy to prevent excessive data generation and improve performance.